Feedback (2004)

 Trivia Question:

-Throughout Rush's long illustrious career, how many cover songs, or songs exclusively by outside writers has the band recorded?
+Throughout Rush’s long and varied career, how many cover songs—or songs written exclusively by outsiders—has the band recorded?

 Go back to the main page